 See ‘Roma, Romani’.

 Applies in this context to the indigenous peoples of the Americas.
 The term is a result of the mistaken belief that Columbus had sailed all the way around the world to East Asia, rather than arriving in the Americas.
-Although some believe it to be pejorative, in fact it is widely used by indigenous people themselves in parts of the Americas, especially the United States and Brazil.
+Although some consider it pejorative, it is widely used by indigenous people themselves in parts of the Americas, especially the United States and Brazil.

 Inuit is the most usual term nowadays for the peoples formerly called ‘Eskimo’.
 Inuit is employed as their own name for themselves throughout most of the Arctic, though is not used as much in Alaska and Siberia, partly because a more technical definition of Inuit excludes some other indigenous Alaskans.

 See ‘black Asians’

 An umbrella term commonly used to refer to the hunter-gatherer peoples of the Congo Basin and elsewhere in Central Africa, who are generally considered to be indigenous to the region.
 The word is considered pejorative and avoided by some tribespeople, but used by others as a convenient and easily recognized way of describing themselves.
 As with the “Bushmen", there is no universally accepted name for the many different peoples.

 Because it is the most widely understood term, Survival has chosen to use it, while emphasizing that it is problematic.

 “Pygmy” has also been used to describe several Black Asian tribes, although in this context it can be pejorative.